StonerCryptoClub/lumyx-website/README.md

 # Lumyx Agency Website

-A modern, responsive website for Lumyx Agency featuring a beautiful design with interactive elements and a booking system.
+This repository contains the Lumyx Agency website, a modern digital marketing agency site built with HTML, CSS, and JavaScript.

 ## Features